 Students who seek to enroll in courses outside the University of Pittsburgh must come to the Law School Registrar’s Office.

 These students will not participate in self-enrollment.
 MSL students should contact Beth Ann Pischke in room 519 for course registration.
 LL.M. and SJD students should contact Austin Lebo in room 318 for course registration.

 Students who experience difficulty self-enrolling online should come to the Law School Registrar’s Office during business hours.
-You also can email the Law Registrar’s Office at firstname.lastname@example.org. or refer to the interactive demonstration (iDemo) video posted in My Pitt.
+You also can email the Law Registrar’s Office at email@example.com. or refer to the interactive demonstration (iDemo) video posted in my.pitt.
 To access that, Click Learn More just below the Student Center link on your portal home page.
 You can obtain technical assistance anytime by calling the University Technology Help Desk at (412)624-HELP.